jas0ns/vimEnv/README.md

 git submodule update --init --recursive
 ```

-  If you want to use YCM and it's semantic support for C-family languages, make sure that you have development tools, CMake and  Python headers installed.
+2. If you want to use YCM and it's semantic support for C-family languages, make sure that you have development tools, CMake and  Python headers installed.
 Otherwise, you can install them on Ubuntu by the following commands.

 ```Bash
 sudo apt-get install build-essential cmake sudo apt-get install python-dev
 ```
-  Get the YCM sources.
+3. Get the YCM sources.
 ```Bash
 cd ~/.vim/bundle/YouCompleteMe
 git submodule update --init --recursive
 ```

-  Compiling YCM.
+4. Compiling YCM.

 ```Bash
 cd ~/.vim/bundle/YouCompleteMe
 ./install.sh --clang-completer
 ```
   You can also add `--system-libclang` to the install script in case you already have libclang version 3.5 or higher installed.
   But [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe) STRONGLY recommended AGAINST use of the system libclang instead of the upstream compiled binaries.
-You can see more details about YCM at [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe).
+  See more details and the usage of YCM at [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe).

 Attention
 ------